NamKhue/2048/readme.md

-# This is my 2048 game!
+# This is my 2048 game

-- second commit

-- another line

-- update
+A mini game for mid-term project in my VNU/UET/INT2215 class

+Some word:
+- All functions about SDL draw from internets
+- This is developed game version